DEFINITION

 In recent years, the global concern over water scarcity has become a central issue in international discussions.
 With growing populations, the impacts of climate change, and increasing demands from agriculture, industry, and domestic use, the strain on freshwater resources has intensified.
 On World Water Day, March 23, 2023, the UN highlighted alarming data about global water scarcity, emphasizing the urgency of the issue.

-In this context, water reuse—or the use of treated wastewater—has emerged as a critical strategy for preserving water resources.
-Although not a new concept, water reuse has been practiced around the world for many years.
-Historical records show its use in Ancient Greece for irrigation through the disposal of sewage.
-Today, the growing demand for water has made planned water reuse a vital and contemporary topic.
+In this context, water reuse—specifically the use of treated wastewater—has emerged as a key strategy for preserving water resources.
+While water reuse is not a new concept and has been practiced for centuries, with examples dating back to Ancient Greece, where sewage was disposed of and used for irrigation, the increasing global demand for water has made planned water reuse a critical and timely topic.

 Restricted content To access this content, please create an account or connect to an existing one.